Mossblac/Rally_Mapper/README.md

 **This is a work in progress** Here are some of the upcoming features and planned improvements:

 > 1. ~~animation updates to place obstacles and punches after track is placed~~
-> 2. delete saves from within the app
+> 2. ~~delete saves from within the app~~
-> 3. pinch zoom and rotate the map smoothly
+> 3. pinch zoom and rotate the map.
-> 4. run the track animation that takes you through the course at the average speed.
+> 4. run the track animation.
-> 5. ability to upload and share Tracks
+> 5. upload and share Tracks
 > 6. Login and Multiple user support
 > 7. manual obstacle and punch placement
 > 8. Rally Mapper Mobile